hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

 The people of Northern India are especially grateful to you of the South, as the great source to which most of the impulses that are working in India today can be traced.
-The great Bhâshyakâras, epoch-making Âchâryas, Shankara, Râmânuja, and Madhva were born in Southern India.
-Great Shankara to whom every Advâitavâdin in the world owes allegiance; great Ramanuja whose heavenly touch converted the downtrodden pariahs into Âlwârs; great Madhva whose leadership was recognised even by the followers of the only Northern Prophet whose power has been felt all over the length and breadth of India — Shri Krishna Chaitanya.
+The great Bhāshyakāras, epoch-making Âchāryas, Shankara, Rāmānuja, and Madhva were born in Southern India.
+Great Shankara to whom every Advāitavādin in the world owes allegiance; great Ramanuja whose heavenly touch converted the downtrodden pariahs into Âlwārs; great Madhva whose leadership was recognised even by the followers of the only Northern Prophet whose power has been felt all over the length and breadth of India — Shri Krishna Chaitanya.
 Even at the present day it is the South that carries